llfbandit/app_links/app_links/README.md

 # app_links

-Android App Links, Deep Links, iOs Universal Links and Custom URL schemes handler.
+Android App Links, Deep Links, iOs Universal Links and Custom URL schemes handler (desktop included).

 This plugin allows you to:
 - catch HTTPS URLs to open your app instead of the browser (App Link / Universal Link).